Read a message from the Deans of Relay's Leadership Programs.

 Jesse Rector and Kari Feinberg

 National Deans, Relay Leadership Programs

-As Dean of School Leadership Programs at Relay, Jesse Rector leads all aspects of training for current and aspiring school leaders.
+As Vice Provost of Regional Leadership Programs at Relay, Jesse Rector leads all aspects of training for current and aspiring school leaders.
 In this role, he teaches courses on instructional leadership and serves as an advisor to the participants in our leadership programs.

 Previously, Rector spent sixteen years in Newark, New Jersey, as a high-performing teacher in both the Newark Public Schools and at North Star Academy Charter School of Newark.
 During his last six years in Newark, Rector led North Star’s Clinton Hill Middle School.

-Kari Feinberg is the National Dean of Regional Leadership Programs at Relay.
-In this role, she leads Relay Leadership's current work and strategic planning efforts to provide network-embedded professional learning, coaching, and support for CAOs, principal managers, and school leaders in the areas of observation and feedback, school culture, data driven instruction.
-Before joining Relay in the summer of 2017, Kari spent ten years with YES Prep Public Schools in Houston, Texas, most recently as the Head of Schools from 2013 to 2017.
-She has also worked as a school leader and teacher in Baton Rouge, LA and Durham, NC.
+Ms. Feinberg currently serves as the National Dean of Regional Leadership Programs at Relay.
+In this role, she leads Relay Leadership's current work and strategic planning efforts to provide network-embedded professional learning, coaching, and support for CAOs, principal managers, and school leaders in the areas of observation and feedback, school culture, and data driven instruction.
+Before joining Relay in the summer of 2017, she spent ten years with YES Prep Public Schools in Houston, Texas, most recently as the Head of Schools from 2013 to 2017.
+She has also worked as a school leader and teacher in Baton Rouge, La. and Durham, N.C.